-? unknown ion

-a peptide a series

-b peptide b series

-c peptide c series

-x peptide x series

-y peptide y series

-z peptide z series

-I immonium ion (capital letter I)

-m internal fragment ion ('m'iddle)

-_ named compound

-p precursor ion

-r reporter ion (isobaric label)

-f chemical formula

-s smiles string for chemical compounds

 For most ion types, one or two ordinal numbers or additional characters follow the ion type prefix to complete the specification; see examples below.

-The following prefixes are reserved for future extensions for custom annotation formats for other molecule types: G glycan ion fragments

-L lipid ion fragments

-X cross-linked peptide fragments
+The following prefixes are reserved for future extensions for custom annotation formats for other molecule types: G for glycan ion fragments; L for lipid ion fragments; X for cross-linked peptide fragments.

 Unknown ions